Aliases for HSPA1L Gene

 External Ids for HSPA1L Gene

 Previous GeneCards Identifiers for HSPA1L Gene

 This gene encodes a 70kDa heat shock protein.
 In conjunction with other heat shock proteins, this protein stabilizes existing proteins against aggregation and mediates the folding of newly translated proteins in the cytosol and in organelles.
 The gene is located in the major histocompatibility complex class III region, in a cluster with two closely related genes which also encode isoforms of the 70kDa heat shock protein. [provided by RefSeq, Jul 2008]

 GeneCards Summary for HSPA1L Gene

 HSPA1L (Heat Shock Protein Family A (Hsp70) Member 1 Like) is a Protein Coding gene.
-Diseases associated with HSPA1L include Pneumoconiosis and Anthracosis.
-Among its related pathways are mRNA Splicing - Major Pathway and Proteolysis Role of Parkin in the Ubiquitin-Proteasomal Pathway.
-GO annotations related to this gene include unfolded protein binding.
-An important paralog of this gene is HSPA1B.
+Diseases associated with HSPA1L include Paranoid Schizophrenia and Inflammatory Bowel Disease 1.
+Among its related pathways are Cellular response to heat stress and mRNA Splicing - Major Pathway.
+Gene Ontology (GO) annotations related to this gene include unfolded protein binding.
+An important paralog of this gene is HSPA1A.